When is Detcon1?

-We will have an Art Show, a Dealer’s Room, a Masquerade costume contest, Music Concerts, plus Art, Literature, Science, Technology, Film, Maker, Fannish, and other science fiction and fantasy-related programming for both adults and kids, as well as several exhibits, Maker space, a 24-hour Consuite and Gaming, and at least one Dance (John Scalzi will be hosting an 80’s dance).
+We will have an Art Show, a Dealer’s Room, a Masquerade costume contest, Music Concerts, plus Art, Literature, Science, Technology, Film, Maker, Fannish, and other science fiction and fantasy-related programming for both adults and kids, as well as several exhibits, a 24-hour Consuite, Gaming, and Maker space, and at least one Dance or other event.
 Some offsite tours may also be arranged, and there will be an active party scene at night.

 What about Award Ceremonies?

-The Chesley and Hugo Award ceremonies will be held at the Worldcon in London in 2014, not at Detcon1.
+The Chesley and Hugo Award ceremonies will be held at the Worldcon in London in 2014.